 ‘He says he will be able to get overtime at the office in September and with the extra money he will get a flat.
 I would like to go and live with him but my parents will not allow it if we are not married.’

 Anne started to analyse the events in her life from that day in October as it represented the date of her coming into a new dimension at the sound of Nick’s fingers clicking in her ears.
-Not that she had any idea then of what her ten years with him would yield, both meteorologically and emotionally, only that what she had and who she was stemmed from that breezy autumnal month, so long ago.
+Not that she had any idea at the time of what her ten years with him would yield, both meteorologically and emotionally, only that what she had and who she was stemmed from that breezy autumnal month, so long ago.
 She felt her existence was propelled forward by an arbitrary and unequivocal fatalism just like winter draughts find their way under doors and window frames.
 Becky had introduced Nick Hammond to Anne the year before.

 ‘You will like Steve and Nick.
 They live in a large bed-sit with one more boy.
 They all play guitars.
 One of them wants to become a singer, or all of them.
 I am not sure.’